 Thomas Hollihan is a professor of communication at the USC Annenberg School.

-Professor Hollihan has served as the chairperson of the Board of Trustees of the National Debate Tournament.
-He has also served as President of the American Forensic Association and also of the Western Forensic Association.
-He is a former chairperson of the National Communication Association's Doctoral Education Committee and of the Committee on International Discussion and Debate.
-Finally, he also served as the chairperson of the National Debate Tournament Committee.
+Professor Hollihan served as the associate dean for academic affairs in the Annenberg School for Communication and Journalism from 1997-2007.
+He currently chairs the Executive Committee of the USC US-China Institute.
+He has also served as the chairman of the Board of Trustees of the National Debate Tournament, president of the American Forensic Association, president of the Western Forensic Association, chairman of the National Communication Association's Doctoral Education Committee, chairman of the Committee on International Discussion and Debate, and chairman of the National Debate Tournament Committee.

-In addition to his teaching and academic publishing, Professor Hollihan has served as a consultant to many different political candidates, elected officials, business leaders, and also to the leaders of non-profit organizations.
+Professor Hollihan has been a visiting scholar at Renmin University and the Communication University of China, both in Beijing and at Meiji University in Tokyo.
+He is a faculty fellow in the USC Center for Public Diplomacy and the USC Center for Communication Leadership.
+In addition to his teaching and publishing, Professor Hollihan has served as a consultant to many different political candidates, elected officials, business leaders, and also to the leaders of non-profit organizations.
+He is currently coaching senior Navy leaders on strategic communication and also teaches in the USC Annenberg World Bank Summer Institute.
 Professor Hollihan makes frequent appearances in the media to discuss political issues and campaign strategies.